Azure/azure-sdk/docs/android/design.md

 {% include requirement/SHOULDNOT id="android-auth-credential-type-base" %} define custom credential types extending or implementing abstractions from Azure Core.

-{% include requirement/MUST id="android-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
+{% include requirement/MUST id="android-auth-credential" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 If using a service-specific credential type, the implementation must be non-blocking and atomic.

 {% include requirement/MUST id="android-auth-credential-type-placement" %} define custom credential types in the same namespace and package as the client, or in a service group namespace and shared package, not in Azure Core or Azure Identity.